mikeknapp/candy-machine/README.md

 ## How to Run on MacOS/Unix

-Note, I haven't tested this yet, there may be bugs.
+(Note, I haven't tested this yet, there may be bugs!)

 ```sh
 git clone git@github.com:mikeknapp/candy-machine.git